 DAVID KRUMHOLTZ RESPONDED TO KANYE WEST ON INSTAGRAM

 Kanye West has been shrouded in controversy over the short term following a number of statements he made about the Jewish people.
 He was summarily removed from social media sites and platforms like Instagram and Twitter.
-It had a number of different people speaking out against West for what was deemed anti-Semitic behaviour.
+It had a number of different people speaking out against West for what was deemed anti-Semitic behavior.

 One of them was David Krumholtz who posted on Instagram inviting Kanye West to his current play Leopoldstadt which is running on Broadway.
 Krumholtz can be seen in character here and the play tells the story of a Jewish family living in Vienna over a 50-year time span from the turn of the 20th century to the 1950s.